ofek-b/vomBuch-insAnki/README.md

  1. Set your profile in the profiles folder.

  #### Usage
- Just `$ python main.py` and specify a profile if several exist.
+ Just `$ python3.8 main.py` and specify a profile if several exist.

  It should not take more than a few minutes (the time is mostly spent downloading Zmorge's lexicon).